-- 1. All valves and steam devices used on steam lines shall be rated for minimum 500 °F and 1.5 times the working pressure. - 2.
+- All valves and steam devices used on steam lines shall be rated for minimum 500 °F and 1.5 times the working pressure. - 2.
 Pitch all condensate a minimum of 1⁄4" per foot towards a drain point. - 3.
-Steam metering See DCSM section 5.1.1 for energy efficiency guidelines.
+For steam metering, see DCSM section 5.1.1 for energy efficiency guidelines.